UncleJunVIP/Mortar/README.md

 ## Configuration File Instructions

-Mortar comes pre-configured for four different server types.
+Mortar comes pre-configured for three different server types.

 1. Apache
 2. nginx
-3. Caddy
-4. Rapscallion
+3Rapscallion

-These four defaults simplify the configuration process as they have default rules for parsing and cleaning the HTML tables.
-Don't worry you are not tied to these four options.
+These three defaults simplify the configuration process as they have default rules for parsing and cleaning the HTML tables.
+Don't worry you are not tied to these three options.

 Here is a complete example for any of the defined servers above.